Microsoft plans for 2021: Windows 10X, support for Android apps for Windows 10 and x86 emulator for ARM processors

 The American edition of Windows Central has published a report on Microsoft's plans for 2021.

-the whole company is going to finally releaseWindows 10X.
-The system will become a lightweight version of the regular OS and will compete with Chrome OS and iPad OS.
+In total, the company is finally going to releaseWindows 10X.
+The system will be a lightweight version of the regular OS and will compete with Chrome OS and iPad OS.
 It is planned to be shown in the first half of 2021.
-The report says Windows 10X will run on budget ARM laptops as well as dual-screen devices.
+The report states that Windows 10X will be installed on budget ARM laptops, as well as devices with dual screens.
 The OS will receive support for Win32 applications, but it will not appear immediately, but in future updates.

-Of the interesting things, the report also talks about the launchservice called Cloud PC (from English "Cloud PC").
-It will allow you to "broadcast" Windows 10 to the cloud and install heavy applications on it so as not to overload the local device.
+Among the interesting things, the report also talks aboutlaunching a service called Cloud PC (from English “Cloud PC”).
+It will allow you to “broadcast” Windows 10 to the cloud and install heavy applications on it so as not to load the local device.

 Source: Windows Central